 Working in this posture is also helping Jackson become more independent.
 At present, his walk is a little too unsteady for him to comfortably transition from one surface to another, so he tends to drop to his hands and knees and then crawl.
 By standing while the horse is in motion(!), Jackson is building the core and lower extremity strength that will help him be able to walk across the threshold of a door, up a step, or from carpet to tile so he can reach his toys and buddies more easily.

 Of course, as you can see from Jackson’s big smile, he has no idea how hard he’s working.
-How lucky are we to be able to provide medical treatments that make such a difference for kiddos and that they love.
+How lucky are we to be able to provide medical treatments that make such a difference for kiddos and that the kiddos love.
 So lucky.
 Our smiles are just as big as Jackson’s.

 You might also enjoy